neajul/New-Dependencies/Notes/Unfiltered Notes.md

 ## building servers, squatting (online)

 - It's not just about alternatives, but also about understanding
+- **For some people, these things are about survival!**
+  - *Same as offline squatting*
+- A level of complexity that makes individual action seem futile
 - domain squatting
   - A domain is like an address (human legible), an IP is like coordinates (machine legible)
 - **piggybacking**